carevicm/arbutuscollege-react-coding/react_intro/README.md

 React Official Website
 Getting started with React
 React overview
-create-react-app
+Vite | docs
 React Developer Tools
-What is Babel?
-Enzyme
+React Testing Library
+Jest Matchers
+Queries In Testing Library
+mocking functions in testing
+Handling user events in RTL
+dangerouslySetInnerHTML in React
+Deploying React App to github pages
 Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

-How to create a basic Javascript application using React How to use the package create-react-app to start developing quickly with React What JSX is and how to use it
+How to create a basic Javascript application with React How to use the build tool vite to start developing quickly with React What JSX is and how it works.
+Add inline styles in react.
+Implement simple forms in react.
-How to use the React Developer Tools to debug your code How to use Enzyme’s Shadow rendering to test your application How to use React with Webpack & Babel
+How to implement unit tests using React Testing Library How to use the React Developer Tools to debug your code How to deploy a react application to GitHub pages.
 Requirements
-All your files will be interpreted/compiled on Ubuntu 18.04 LTS using node 12.x.x and npm 6.x.x Allowed editors: vi, vim, emacs, Visual Studio Code All your files should end with a new line
+All your files will be interpreted/compiled on Ubuntu 20.04 LTS using node 16.x.x and npm 9.x.x Allowed editors: vi, vim, emacs, Visual Studio Code All your files should end with a new line
-A README.md file, at the root of the folder of the project, is mandatory Tasks
+A README.md file, at the root of the folder of the project, is mandatory Install Jest globally: npm install -g jest
+Tasks
 0. Basic application
 mandatory
+Score: 100.00% (Checks completed: 100.00%)
-Create a basic app named dashboard using create-react-app in your task_0 directory
+Create a basic app named dashboard using the build tool vite in your task_0 directory

 You will need a favicon and the Holberton logo.
 Download them and add them to the src/ directory under dashboard/